Yeehaw! What To Wear To Beyoncé's Cowboy Carter Tour

 AdvertisementADVERTISEMENT

-Pay homage to this performance with your own glitzy cowgirl attire — we’ve found rhinestone-embellished pieces in all different shades…
+Pay homage to this performance with your own glitzy cowgirl attire with rhinestone-embellished denim pieces…

 Rhinestone cowgirl